nex3z/NppQuickSearchPanel/README.md

 ## Features

 - Manage your frequently used keywords in a list.
-- Click on your keywords to search.
+- Click on keywords to search.
 - Provide multiple search options and regular expression support.